It's a Wonderful Life: Sequel

-Potential
+Cancelled sequel

 A purported sequel was in development for a 2015 release, and was to be called It's a Wonderful Life: The Rest of the Story.
 It was to be written by Bob Farnsworth and Martha Bolton and follow the angel of George Bailey's daughter Zuzu (played once again by Karolyn Grimes), as she teaches Bailey's evil grandson how different the world would have been if he had never been born.
 Producers were considering directors and hoped to shoot the film with a $25–$35 million budget in Louisiana early in 2014.

 The film had been announced as being produced by Star Partners and Hummingbird Productions, neither of which are affiliated with Paramount, owners of the original film (Farnsworth claimed that It's a Wonderful Life was in the public domain).
 Later, a Paramount spokesperson claimed that they were not granting permission to make the film; "To date, these individuals have not obtained any of the necessary rights, and we would take all appropriate steps to protect those rights", the spokesperson said.

-As of Christmas 2022, no further developmental plans have since arisen.
+Modern remake

+On January 19, 2024, it was announced that Kenya Barris will write and direct a modern remake of the film for Paramount, with the intention to cast a person of color in the role of George Bailey.
+On the announcement, Barris remarked: "I feel like Christmas movies are amazing and I think the idea of taking something that has that long of a history and a tale behind it and putting an amazing piece of talent to tell that story ...
+It's a guy who’s trying to help out his community and things are going to turn around on him.
+I think that’s the perfect story to tell for a person of color — Black or brown — to get into that because our communities have some issues and someone trying to help that community out.
+I think that’s the perfect vehicle to tell that story from."

 Sesame Street urban legend

-It is commonly believed that the characters of Bert and Ernie on Sesame Street were named after Bert the cop and Ernie the cabdriver.
+It is commonly believed that the characters of Bert and Ernie on Sesame Street were named after Bert the cop and Ernie the cab driver.
 However, in a correction for the 1999 "Annual Xmas Quiz" in the San Francisco Chronicle, which made this claim, series writer Jerry Juhl confirmed that, per producer Jon Stone, the shared names were merely a coincidence.
 Despite this, the 1996 holiday special Elmo Saves Christmas references the rumor, during a scene where Bert and Ernie walk by a TV set, which is playing the movie.
 The pair are surprised by the line: "Bert!
 Ernie!
 What's the matter with you two guys?
 You were here on my wedding night!"

 Stephan's Quintet usage

-The angelic figures depicted at the beginning of the film is an image of Stephan's Quintet, a group of four interacting galaxies.
+The angelic figures depicted at the beginning of the film is an image of Stephan's Quintet, a group of five interacting galaxies.